ArnoldDP/OStim-Community-Modlist/README.md

  ### Bugs and Installation Failures

- This list only really gets updated whenever any of the major mods it utilizes are updated or if I see something that should be added to it.
+ This list only really gets updated whenever any of the major mods, so small bugs may survive for a while.
 If you find any major/gamebreaking bugs, please report them to me on discord @Arnold#1526

 ENBSeries may fail to install through Wabbajack.
 More often than not, this is because Boris updated the binaries without a version change.
 DM me and I'll give you the files, just drop them in your Wabbajack download folder.